-☐ Auditorium □ Shop ⊠ BBQ area outdoors ⊠ Swimming pool ⊠ Billiards room ⊠ Separate lounge in community □ Bowling green [indoor] centre □ Business centre (e.g. computers and internet □ Spa [indoor / outdoor] [heated / not heated access) ☐ Storage area for boats / caravans ☐ Chapel / prayer room □ Tennis court [full/half] ☐ Communal laundries ☐ Workshop □ Community room or centre □ □ □ □ □ □ □ □ □ □ □ □ □ □ □ □ □ ☑ Other - emergency call access □ Dining room facilities ⊠ Gardens ⊠ Gym ⊠ Hairdressing or beauty room ⊠ Library , hat is not funded from the Genera s on access or sharing of facilities al Services Charge paid by residents or s (e.g. with an aged care facility).
+☐ Auditorium □ Shop

+⊠ BBQ area outdoors ⊠ Swimming pool

+⊠ Billiards room ⊠ Separate lounge in community

+⊠ Bowling green [indoor] centre

+Business centre (e.g. computers and internet □ Spa [indoor / outdoor] [heated / not heated

+access) ☐ Storage area for boats / caravans

+☐ Chapel / prayer room □ Tennis court [full/half]

+□ Communal laundries □ Workshop

+□ Community room or centre ☑ Other - emergency call access

+□ Dining room facilities

+⊠ Gardens

+⊠ Gym

+⊠ Hairdressing or beauty

+room ⊠ Library

+Details about any facility that is not funded from the General Services Charge paid by residents or if there are any restrictions on access or sharing of facilities (e.g. with an aged care facility).
 For some of the village facilities, the village operator will from time to time specify particular village rules, such as hours of use and booking procedures.
 Residents must comply with those rules.
 Some village facilities may be subject to user charges.
 With the village operator's agreement, retirement village residents may use certain facilities and participate in certain activities within the co-located residential aged care facility, in common with the aged care facility residents and others, including the community hall (which hosts activities).
 Charges may apply to some of these facilities/activities.
-6.2 Does the village have an onsite, attached, adjacent or co-located residential Name of residential aged care fa provider acility and name of the approved aged care facility?
-Lady Small Haven Aged Care - Churches of Christ in Queensland Note: Aged care facilities are not covered by the Retirement Villages Act 1999 (Qld) .
+6.2 Does the village have an onsite, attached, adjacent or co-located residential aged care facility?
+Yes No Name of residential aged care facility and name of the approved provider Lady Small Haven Aged Care - Churches of Christ in Queensland

+Note: Aged care facilities are not severed by the Patiramer et Villagas Act 1000 (Old).
+The

+Note: Aged care facilities are not covered by the Retirement Villages Act 1999 (Qld) .
 The retirement village operator cannot keep places free or guarantee places in aged care for residents of the retirement village.
 To enter a residential aged care facility, you must be assessed as eligible by an Aged Care Assessment Team (ACAT) in accordance with the Aged Care Act 1997 (Cwth) .
 Exit fees may apply when you move from your retirement village unit to other accommodation and may involve entering a new contract.

-Part 7 - Services 7.1 What services are provided to all village residents (funded from the General Services The General Services are all services supplied, or made available, to all residents of the village, associated with the Operating Costs.
-What are the Operating Costs?
+Part 7 - Services

+7.1 What services are provided to all village residents (funded from the General Services to all residents of the village, as ervices supplied, or made available, ssociated with the Operating Costs.

+ule Gelleral Services What are the Operating Costs?